News

 Workshop of industry and researchers in refrigeration projects

-On Friday 12.6.2009, a work and strategy meeting was held in the cooling projects Kælibót and Chill-on (with connection to the project "Simulation of cooling processes").
+On Friday 12 June 2009, a working and strategic meeting was held in the cooling projects Kælibót and Chill-on (in connection with the project "Simulation of cooling processes").

 Extensive experiments have been carried out in the field of cooling catfish from the market.
 Participants in the project are connected to different links in the chain: raw material handling, processing, transport and marketing.
 The first results from extensive research on cooling fish were presented.
 The experiments were performed in the winter of 2008-2009 under real conditions.
 A comparison has been made of: